 Side Note: Some may experience Font Awesome not working on server side setups, but I think the fixes are going to be the same.
 However, if you use a CDN, then it’s worth noting some of the solutions above, which include making a small modification to the stylesheet reference line.

 Plugins that Can Fix With The Missing Icons Font Awesome Issue

 Due to some plugins coming and going, let me give you a straight link to the search results rather than recommend one (let the feedback speak for the plugins): WordPress Repository

 How I Fixed Font Awesome Not Working – the Missing Icon

-In the video, I walk you through my thought process as I was trying to fix this, and the things that I did, so that if somebody is having an issue displaying the font awesome icons on their WordPress site, they might be able to solve this with one of the solutions I mention there.
+In the video at the top of this page, I walk you through my thought process as I was trying to fix this, and the things that I did.
+If you’re still having an issue displaying the font awesome icons on your WordPress site, you might be able to solve this with one of the solutions I mention there.

 When I looked online, I saw that some people having the very same issue I was having: only some icons not showing, but the others display fine.
-I did actually get to see a square instead of the font awesome icon at one point when I tried a variation of a shortcode, but that may have been down to my syntax, so I discarded that.
+I did actually get to see a square instead of the font awesome icon at one point when I tried a variation of a shortcode, but that may have been down to my syntax.

 The First Thing I Did